tbm00/DisplayShopAddon64/README.md

 # DisplayShopAddon64
-A spigot plugin that expands DisplayShops and CommandPanels for MC64.
+A spigot plugin that expands DisplayShops and adds user-friendly, but powerful GUIs.

 Created by tbm00 for play.mc64.wtf.